 Common Misconceptions

 This common misconceptions covers Common Misconceptions within Chromatography for GCSE Chemistry.
-Revise Chromatography in Chemical Analysis for GCSE Chemistry with 20 exam-style questions and 15 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
+Revise Chromatography in Chemical Analysis for GCSE Chemistry with 23 exam-style questions and 15 flashcards.
+This topic shows up very often in GCSE exams, so students should be able to explain it clearly, not just recognise the term.
 It is section 8 of 13 in this topic.
 Use this common misconceptions to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position